Helping Your Child Manage Depression

 Listening to or playing music that you and your child enjoy.

-Regular daily exercise, such as walking or biking as a family.
+Getting regular daily exercise, such as walking or biking as a family.

-- Practicing self-calming activities, such as:
+- Practicing self-calming activities with your child, such as:

 Mindfulness-based meditation.
 Specialists can provide training.
 There are meditation apps, too.